-Streets that are 30 years old or more have significantly outlived their service life.
-In many cases, the only strategy is reconstruction, which can cost four to 10 times more to restore the street.
-Reconstruction is the process of removing the existing pavement entirely.
-On occasion, the subbase layer may also need to be rebuilt.
-If poor subgrade soils are found under the pavement, new aggregate subbase material can be placed and compacted or the old pavement material can be pulverized and compacted.
+Streets that are thirty years old or more have typically outlived their service life.
+In many cases, the only remedy is a complete reconstruction, which can cost significantly more than a minor street rehabilitation project.

+Reconstruction consists of completely removing the existing pavement.
+Occasionally, the subbase layer may also need to be rebuilt.
+If poor subgrade soils are found under the pavement, new aggregate subbase material can be placed and compacted, or the old pavement material can be pulverized and compacted.
 A new asphalt or concrete surface is then placed on top.
-Curbs and sidewalks are often replaced as part of an urban road reconstruction project.
+Curbs and sidewalks are often replaced, as well, as part of an urban road reconstruction project.

-Reconstruction on South 1st Street included the complete removal and replacement of street, driveway, and sidewalk pavements along with sanitary sewers in the right-of-way.
+Reconstruction on the South 1st Street project included the complete removal and replacement of numerous streets, driveways, and sidewalk pavements, along with sanitary sewers in the right-of-way.
 The project also included the construction of new storm sewers and intakes.
-Street cross sections and profiles were revised when conditions allowed in order to meet current standards.
-Construction was phased to maximize access to homes and limit disruption within the neighborhood.
+Street cross-sections and profiles were revised when conditions allowed, meeting current Statewide Urban Design and Specifications (SUDAS) standards.
+Construction efforts were carefully staged to maximize access to homes and limit disruption within the neighborhood.

 The Snyder & Associates team oversaw the geotechnical engineering contractor and completed all other aspects of this comprehensive project in-house.
 Our team recommended the use of carefully planned construction phases that broke the project into service basin areas with reasonable construction timelines.

 Our team also evaluated the existing drainage and sanitary sewer service areas along the corridor, provided a concept development for new storm sewers, and provided construction observation over the entirety of the project.
 Options of probable cost for sanitary sewer reconstruction, storm sewer construction, and street and sidewalk reconstruction were also provided.